-- Configuring the CoS-to-unicast and CoS-to-multicast mappings - Optional. - Configure the CoS-to-queue mappings.
-On products supporting multicast queues, you can configure the CoS-tomulticast queue mapping. - Configuring the scheduling policies and round robin weight for unicast and multicast output queues - Optional. - Configure the scheduling policy for an output queue and modify the round robin weight.
-On products supporting multicast queues, you can configure the scheduling policies and round robin weights for multicast queues.

-U Configuring the guaranteed minimum bandwidth and limited maximum bandwidth for a queue

-- Optional. - Configure the guaranteed minimum bandwidth and limited maximum bandwidth for a queue.
+- △ Configuring the CoS-to-unicast and CoS-to-multicast mappings - Optional. - Configure the CoS-to-queue mappings.
+On products supporting multicast queues, you can configure the CoS-to-multicast queue mapping. - Configuring the scheduling policies and round robin weight for unicast and multicast output queues - Optional. - Configure the scheduling policy for an output queue and modify the round robin weight.
+On products supporting multicast queues, you can configure the scheduling policies and round robin weights for multicast queues. - Configuring the guaranteed minimum bandwidth and limited maximum bandwidth for a queue - Optional. - Configure the guaranteed minimum bandwidth and limited maximum bandwidth for a queue.

-- Run the show mls qos queueing command to display the output queue information. - Run the show mis qos scheduler command to display the scheduling policy for the output queue. - Run the show qos bandwidth command to display the queue bandwidth.
+- Run the show mls qos queueing command to display the output queue information. - Run the show mls gos scheduler command to display the scheduling policy for the output queue.